Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Excitation spectrum of moving stripe patterns

 \section{Excitation spectrum of moving stripe patterns}

 In this section, we examine dynamical properties of moving stripe patterns.
 We begin by outlining the Bogoliubov theory for studying small oscillations around the stripe background in the comoving frame, where the fringes remain stationary (Sec.~\ref{subsec:bogo_theory}).
-We then compute the Bogoliubov spectrum and the associated sound velocities, highlighting the emergence of both energetic and dynamical instabilities at large momenta (Sec.~\ref{subsec:bogo_sound}).
+We then compute the Bogoliubov spectrum and the associated sound velocities, highlighting the emergence of both energetic and dynamical instabilities at large dressed spin imbalance (Sec.~\ref{subsec:bogo_sound}).